JRRitter/Digital-electronics-2/Labs/project/README.md

 ## Code description and simulations

-The main controlling logic of the whole code is in the ´main.c´ file.
+The main controlling logic of the whole code is in the `main.c` file.
 It contains all initializing and also the interrupt service routines of two timer/counters used.
 Timer/counter 2 in normal mode with the overflow interrupt enabled is used for keypad scanning with debouncing and menu navigation.
 Timer/counter 1 in CTC mode with a prescaler of 8 and a compare value of 256 (resulting in a frequency of 7800 Hz) is used for signal generation.

-For easier programming, two more custom libraries have been designed: ´kpd.h´ and ´wave.h´.
+For easier programming, two more custom libraries have been designed: `kpd.h` and `wave.h`.

-´kpd.h´ handles the keypad, it initializes the desired I/O ports and enables the user to read the pressed button.
-Debouncing of buttons occurs in ´main.c´ in order to prevent using the delay function.
+`kpd.h` handles the keypad, it initializes the desired I/O ports and enables the user to read the pressed button.
+Debouncing of buttons occurs in `main.c` in order to prevent using the delay function.

-´wave.h´ handles the signal generation.
+`wave.h` handles the signal generation.
 It initializes its internal variables given a signal type and frequency.
 A calculating function then outputs 8-bit values for said function.
 A 512 bit long look-up table is used for creating sine, triangle and square are easily computed.

 Taking into consideration the interrupt frequency of Timer/Counter 2 and the look-up table size an effective frequency range of 15-1000 Hz can be achieved.